Minnesota Vikings vs. Dallas Cowboys NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Minnesota and its opponents have combined for 53.5 points only two times this year.
+- Minnesota and its opponents have scored at least 51.5 points only twice this year.

-- The Vikings and their opponents score an average of 49.8 points per game, 3.7 fewer than Sunday's total.
+- Vikings games have an average total of 49.8 points this season, 1.7 fewer than Sunday's over/under.

-- The 53.5 over/under in this game is 1.2 points above the 52.3 average total in Cowboys games this season.
+- The 51.5-point total for this game is 0.8 points below the 52.3 points per game average total in Cowboys games this season.

 Vikings stats and trends